hakunin/poi_spreadsheet/README.md

 This is a simple spreadsheet wrapper around the powerfull Apache POI for Ruby.

-It is rather dumb at this point, but adding functionality is very simple.
-Just look up the Java documentation for Apache POI and add wrapper for what you need (make sure to send a pull request too!).
+At this point, simple reading and writing is supported.
+If you need more, adding functionality is very simple.
+Just look up the Java documentation for Apache POI and add wrapper for what you need (make sure to send a pull request too).

 Installation
 ---------------------